ocdtrekkie/todo/README.md

   todo_db:
 ```

+#### Screenshots

+You can find screenshots and the CSS of all the preset color themes in both mobile and desktop views on the [Wiki Page](https://github.com/prologic/todo/wiki/Color-Themes).

 ### Custom Color Themes
 You can set your own color theme by passing in the appropriate environment variables.